Boy in da Corner: Commercial performance

 Boy in da Corner was released on 21 July 2003 in the United Kingdom by XL Recordings and 20 January 2004 in the United States by Matador Records.
 It reached number twenty-three on the UK Albums Chart and was certified gold by the British Phonographic Industry (BPI), having shipped 100,000 copies there.
 By 2004, it had sold over 250,000 copies worldwide, and over 58,000 copies in the US by 2007.
 The album was certified Platinum (300,000 copies) in July 2018, 15 years after its release, making it Dizzee's second Platinum selling album after Tongue n' Cheek.

 Legacy

 In 2016, Dizzee Rascal performed Boy in da Corner in full for the first time first in New York and then in east London at the Copper Box Arena.
 Contemporary critics praised the album's continuing influence on grime and ageless sound.
 In late 2016, a bootleg fan mixtape of rare recordings from the Boy in Da Corner era called Left in da Corner was released.

+On 21 July 2023 XL Recordings released the 20th Anniversary Edition of the album, featuring 14 previously unreleased songs.